luchsonice/2024_MLOps_1/reports/README.md

 > *experiments.*
 > Answer:

-We used the cookiecutter template and in this we have filled out the congigs folder with our Training configuration, the data folder with our data src folder with our model The test folder to have our test in.
+We used the cookiecutter template, so our overall folder struckture follows this.
+In the cookiecutter structure we have filled out the dvc.
+In the github folder we have our github workflows (so workflow folder from the template is empty). congigs folder with our Training configuration, the data folder with our data.
+In the dockfiles folder we the files to make dockerfiles. src folder with our model.
+The test folder to have our test in.
+We have not used the notebooks folder, and as mentioned before the workflow folder have we not used because our workflows are in the github folder.

 ### Question 6